syncfusion-content/maui-docs/MAUI/Range-Selector/migration.md

 # Migrate from Xamarin.Forms Range Navigator to .NET MAUI Range Selector

 In Xamarin.Forms, we have [SfDateTimeRangeNavigator](https://help.syncfusion.com/cr/xamarin/Syncfusion.RangeNavigator.XForms.SfDateTimeRangeNavigator.html) control which supports only the date-time scale.
-But in MAUI, we have separate controls for this for date-time scale and numeric scale.
-Also, in Xamarin.Forms, the control comes along with the [Syncfusion.Xamarin.SfChart](https://www.nuget.org/packages/Syncfusion.Xamarin.SfChart/) package but in MAUI we have the controls comes with the [Syncfusion.Maui.Sliders](https://www.nuget.org/packages/Syncfusion.Maui.Sliders/) package.
-The below are the new MAUI controls for migrating from the Xamarin.Forms SfDateTimeRangeNavigator to MAUI.
+But in MAUI, we have separate controls for this date-time scale and numeric scale.
+Also, in Xamarin.Forms, the control comes along with the [Syncfusion.Xamarin.SfChart](https://www.nuget.org/packages/Syncfusion.Xamarin.SfChart/) package but in MAUI we have the controls that come with the [Syncfusion.Maui.Sliders](https://www.nuget.org/packages/Syncfusion.Maui.Sliders/) package.
+Below are the new MAUI controls for migrating from Xamarin.Forms SfDateTimeRangeNavigator to MAUI.

 * SfDateTimeRangeSelector  - For date-time scale
 * SfRangeSelector – For numeric scale